 What Is Conservatory Finance?

 If you’re considering building or renovating a conservatory, but you haven’t currently got the funds to finance the project, then you may wish to take out finance, which is where Flexy Finance can help.
-With our conservatory finance, you’ll be able to fund every little detail, from windows, doors and blinds to new furniture; we can help.
-We offer personal loans of £100 to £5,000 for flexible terms of 1 to 24 months; credit is subject to status.
+With our conservatory finance, you’ll be able to fund every little detail, from windows, doors and blinds to new furniture; we may be able to help.
+We offer personal loans of £100 to £5,000 for flexible terms of 1 to 60 months; credit is subject to status.

 What Can I Use the Loan for?